percona/postgres/contrib/pg_tde/documentation/docs/architecture/encrypt-internals.md

 * Making the API generally extensible, where extensions can inject custom code into the storage manager
 * Adding tracking information for files.
 When a new file is created for an existing relation, references to the existing file are also passed to the SMGR functions

-With these modifications, the `pg_tde` extension can implement an additional layer on top of the normal Magnetic Disk SMGR API: if the related table is encrypted, `pg_tde` encrypts a file before writing it to the disk and, similarly, decrypts it after reading when needed.
+With these modifications, `pg_tde` implements an additional layer on top of the normal Magnetic Disk SMGR API: if the related table is encrypted, `pg_tde` encrypts a file before writing it to the disk and, similarly, decrypts it after reading when needed.